 1 Scotia Rewards points per dollar spent on all other purchases

-If we put aside the differences in inherent value between MR Select and Scotia Rewards points for now, and look solely at the earning rates, we see that the two cards match each other at the 5x for groceries and dining and at 3x for streaming.
+If we put aside the differences in inherent value between MR and Scotia Rewards points for now, and look solely at the earning rates, we see that the two cards match each other at 5x for groceries and dining and at 3x for streaming.

 If you’re someone who wants to use these cards primarily as a vehicle towards higher cash-back on your purchases (perhaps via the refundable hotel trick on either points currency), you’d do better with the Scotia Gold Amex than the Cobalt.

-Cap on Higher Earning Rates
+5. Cap on Higher Earning Rates

 The Scotia Gold Amex limits cardholders to earning 5x points on the first $50,000 of purchases in the 5x categories every calendar year, while the Cobalt imposes a stricter limit of $30,000 for the card membership year.

 Verdict: The Scotia Gold Amex’s higher 5x transaction limit means that those of you with high spending patterns can extract significantly more out of the 5x bonus category on a yearly basis than via the Amex Cobalt.

-Foreign Exchange Rate
+6. Foreign Exchange Rate

-Finally, the Amex Cobalt charges a 2.5% foreign transaction fee on any purchases in a foreign currency, while the Scotia Gold Amex recently moved to eliminating foreign transaction fees (following the trend set by Scotiabank’s other products).
+Finally, the Amex Cobalt charges a 2.5% foreign transaction fee on any purchases in a foreign currency, while the Scotia Gold Amex recently moved to eliminating foreign transaction fees, following the trend set by Scotiabank’s other products.

 Verdict: The Scotia Gold Amex is the clear winner with a 0% FX fee.

-Ease of Redeeming
+2. Ease of Redeeming

-There’s also something to be said for how easy it is to redeem your points in either program, and the good news is that both MR Select and Scotia Rewards allow you to make redemptions pretty effortlessly.
+There’s also something to be said for how easy it is to redeem your points in either program, and the good news is that both MR and Scotia Rewards allow you to make redemptions pretty effortlessly.